shahkarKhan24/PDDL_Numeric_Planning-For-Factory-Manufacturing-Process/README.md

 <h3>Problems</h3>
 We have design 5 problem instances , starting from very simple to more complex problem by imposing different constraints and objects.

-Problem 1: Order 1 products
+Problem 1: Order 1 products.

-Problem 2: Order 15 products
+Problem 2: Order 15 products.

-Problem 3: Order of products with inventory (some products already manufactured in the inventory) Problem 4: Restocking - order o product with instruction to maintain inventory for the future orders Problem 5: Using two robotics manipulators/crane/lifter to transfer products within production stages You can observe the domain of problem five from below animated picture;
+Problem 3: Order of products with inventory (some products already manufactured in the inventory).

+Problem 4: Restocking - order o product with instruction to maintain inventory for the future orders.

+Problem 5: Using two robotics manipulators/crane/lifter to transfer products within production stages.
+You can observe the domain of problem five from below animated picture;
 <img src="https://github.com/shahkarKhan24/PDDL_Numeric_Planning-For-Factory-Manufacturing-Process/blob/main/Images/problem%205%20visulinzing.png" width="500" alt="Dataset"/>

 <h3>Planner</h3>